Noah Frommelt

-Noah Frommelt (born 18 December 2000) is a Liechtensteiner footballer who plays as a midfielder for FC Kosova Zürich and the Liechtenstein national team.
+Noah Frommelt (born 18 December 2000) is a Liechtensteiner footballer who last played as a midfielder for FC Kosova Zürich and the Liechtenstein national team.

 Career

 Frommelt made his international debut for Liechtenstein on 18 November 2019, coming on as a 67th-minute substitute in the UEFA Euro 2020 qualifying match against Bosnia and Herzegovina, which finished as a 0–3 home loss.